sethbern/CSJava/_sources/Unit4-Iteration/topic-4-2-for-loops.rst

    <a href="https://repl.it/@BerylHoffman/Java-Swing-Turtle" target="_blank">repl.it link</a>

 In the last exercise, you used a for-loop to have the turtle draw a square.
 Use the Active Code window below or this |repl link| to have yertle draw the following shapes using loops.
-We encourage you to work in pairs.

 1. Have yertle draw an equilateral triangle using a loop.
 How many times should the loop run?
 Remember that it ran 4 times for a square, so how many for a triangle?
 What angle should you use for the turns?
 One way to figure this out is to notice that to complete a shape, all the exterior angles should add up to 360 degrees.
 So, for a square 4x90 = 360.